Global Kahler-Ricci Flow on Complete Non-Compact Manifolds: Introduction

 \begin{Thm} Assume that $(M,g_0)$ is a complete non-compact K\"ahler manifold with bounded curvature and there is a potential function $f$ of the Ricci tensor, i.e.,

 Assume only $ |\nabla_{g_0}f|_{C^0}$ is finite and the initial metric has non-negative bisectional curvature.
 There is a global Kahler-Ricci flow with the initial metric $g_0$. \end{Thm}

 To understand the global behavior of the K\"ahler-Ricci flow established by W.Shi \cite{sh}, we need to use some invariants for the various curvature quantities.
-As indicated in the famous work of Chen-Tian \cite{CT2}, the problem of the positivity of the Ricci curvature under the K\"ahler-Ricci flow is central for understanding the convergence of the K\"ahler-Ricci flow on K\"ahler-Einstein manifolds.
+The key problem is weather the positivity of the Ricci curvature under the K\"ahler-Ricci flow holds true, which is central for understanding the convergence of the K\"ahler-Ricci flow on K\"ahler-Einstein manifolds.
 It is well-known that the K\"ahler-Ricci flow preserves the positivity of the curvature operator, the positivity of the bisectional curvature and the positivity of the scalar curvature.
-Phong and Sturm \cite{phong} have found that the positivity of the Ricci curvature is preserved by the K\"ahler-Ricci flow on compact K\"ahler manifolds of dimension 2, under the assumption that the sum of any two eigenvalues of the traceless curvature operator on traceless (1,1)-forms is non-negative.
+Phong and Sturm \cite{phong} have found that the positivity of the Ricci curvature is preserved by the K\"ahler-Ricci flow on compact K\"ahler manifolds of dimension two, under the assumption that the sum of any two eigenvalues of the traceless curvature operator on traceless (1,1)-forms is non-negative.
 Since their argument only uses the maximum principle, one may easily extend their result to a complete noncompact manifold with the same curvature assumptions above.
-As applications of our Theorem \ref{main}, we can prove that in both cases as above, there are global K\"ahler-ricci flow on the K\"ahler manifold with Ricci flat metric as its limit at time infinity.
+As applications of our Theorem \ref{main}, we can prove that in either cases as above, there is a global K\"ahler-ricci flow on the K\"ahler manifold with Ricci flat metric as its limit at time infinity.